 - Over 4,400 adult member volunteers

 - Annual budget of $3,416,700

-- 27 member Board of Directors representing eastern Kentucky
+- 27 member Board of Directors representing Northern, Eastern and South Eastern Kentucky

 Girl Scout History